mark-coyle/Bambank/README.md

 The following assumptions were made

 - If a user doesn't have enough of a balance to cover a transaction, this transaction would be prevented.
+- The only way for a user to currently get funds, is if someone else transfers them Bambeuros.

 ## Running locally